sanchisivan/MD-lipopeptide-bilayer-tutorial/README.md

 1) **Create structure (peptide + C8 fatty acid)**
    - Save peptide+lipid as `peptide/lipopep.pdb`.
    - Save the fatty acid alone (with extra –OH as carboxylic acid) as `lipo/LIG.cif`.
+# Note: de novo peptide modeling (Rosetta/AlphaFold/other) is outside the scope of this tutorial.

 2) **Parametrize the fatty acid** (uses `$AMBERHOME`)
 ```bash